 “A lot of frustration and anxiety before and during chemo or radiation isn’t actually about cancer, but about practical concerns: ‘How will I get back and forth to the hospital?’ or ‘Who will take care of my dog?’” says Wendy Griffith.
 She's a social worker at The University of Texas MD Anderson Cancer Center.

 Tap Into Your Network

-Have friends and family help you determine what you need -- and what you don’t (example, maybe you don’t need lots of extra food in your fridge).
+- Have friends and family help you figure out what you need -- and what you don’t.
+(For example, maybe you don’t need lots of extra food in your fridge.)

-Ask people to take on specific jobs like picking up the kids, walking the dogs, or keeping up the housework.
+- Ask people to take on specific jobs, like picking up the kids, walking the dog, or keeping up the housework.